mm9942/crypt_guard/README.md

 2. **AES_CTR**: Operates as a stream cipher using a counter for each block, making it efficient for parallel processing.
 It lacks inherent data authentication, so it is often paired with a MAC.
 AES_CTR is ideal for secure data transmission where speed and parallelizability are crucial.

-3. **AES_XTS**: Designed for encrypting data on disk, using two keys to resist attacks targeting ciphertext patterns.
-It ensures different encryption of identical blocks based on their locations, making it ideal for storage-based encryption.

-4. **XChaCha20Poly1305**: A variant of ChaCha20 with a 192-bit extended nonce, which provides increased security against nonce reuse.
+3. **XChaCha20Poly1305**: A variant of ChaCha20 with a 192-bit extended nonce, which provides increased security against nonce reuse.
 It is combined with the Poly1305 message authentication code to ensure data integrity and confidentiality.
 XChaCha20Poly1305 offers better performance than AES, especially in software-based implementations, and is highly secure due to the larger nonce size.

 #### Comparison with XChaCha20 and AES-ECB